NateOpoku45/NateOpoku45/README.md

 - 👋 Hi, I’m @Nate
 - 👀 I’m interested in being the best at whatever I do
 - 🌱 I’m currently learning ...
-SonrQube
+SonaQube
 - 💞️ I’m looking to collaborate on ...
+Sapphire squad on some team projects
 - 📫 How to reach me ... via text or email
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I play musical instrument

 <!---